Please be sure to check the Academic Calendar for dates. Advance registration in the School of Engineering and Applied Science will be as follows:

 - a current copy of your transcript (via your Penn InTouch site)

-- an “Advisor Signoff” form (if required by your department), also available at the Research and Academic Service Office (109 Towne) or your academic department office.
+- an “Advisor Signoff” form (if required by your department) available online, at the Research and Academic Service Office (109 Towne), or your academic department office.

 If you are a BE or ASBS student, please follow the instructions for registration posted here.